tarballfox/pure-fortran-bible/README.md

 # pure-fortran-bible
-I recently discovered my love for Fortran.
-I got frustrated by lack of learning resources, especially related to more complicated stuff in terms of FFI.
-I chose a Discord bot as my first project (which wasn't wise) and immediate got into trouble with C FFI.
-This guide was inspired by the Pure Bash Bible, altough I do not copy ANYTHING from there (besides the idea).
-This guide mostly assumes GCC as your compiler though from what I checked, some stuff applies to others.
-This guide will cover mostly resources for beginners + examples with solutions to various problems broken down.
-This document might not be as "pure" as the PBB, however it focuses 100% on Fortran.
+## Salus populi suprema lex esto
+This repository and document exists for the good of the people. **ALL** code examples are written from scratch.
+They are not based on ANY work, hence the CC0 license.
+I just ask that you use it for good.
+Most of the code assumes a compiler with good standards compliance like gfortran (GCC 16.2 more specifically).
+In the readme there are links to various projects with diffrent licenses that may help you in your Fortran endeavours.
 ## Learning resources
 ### Basic
 #### Tutorial
-The [fortran-lang](https://fortran-lang.org/learn/quickstart/) website covers everything from begineer to advanced topics.
-You will find almost everything here, but I find that it is kinda hard to look there for easily soluble details of advanced features.
-You need to start here.
+The [fortran-lang](https://fortran-lang.org/learn/quickstart/) website covers almost anything.
+Check it out.
 ### Advanced
-This section is for you if you outgrown the begineer stuff (which is probably very quickly).
 #### GCC
 The [GCC docs](https://gcc.gnu.org/onlinedocs/gcc-16.2.0/gfortran/) are a great resource - they show you basically every feature supported under the compiler.
-Unfortunately, they do not show you how to deal with a particular problem.
-You look here if you wanna make a solution, not discover an already made one.
 #### MRedies
 MRedies got a guide on [interfacing C in Fortran](https://github.com/MRedies/Interfacing-Fortran/tree/master).
 This guide covers dealing with strings and structs.
 It has only 2 examples though which don't cover everything.